vitaly/dotvim3/README.md

-# Dotvim2
+# Dotvim3

 ## What?

-This is the second incarnation of my dotvim configuration
+This is the third incarnation of my dotvim configuration

+V2 can be found [here](https://github.com/astrails/dotvim2)
 V1 can be found [here](https://github.com/astrails/dotvim)

 > **IMPORTANT:** Please be sure to read the [installation](#installation) section!